 The Saõ Francisco church was one of my personal favourites.
 Don’t be put off by the mundane exterior, once you step inside, you find a lavish interior that is completely covered in gold.
 We were not allowed to take photographs inside but you will have to trust me – don’t miss it!
 Not only is the church itself magnificent but the catacombs in the basement are worth exploring too.

 Another highlight for me was climbing the Clérigos Tower, one of Portugal’s tallest towers.
 We did have to wait in line for 45 minutes, but the view from the top was worth it.
 It has a narrow spiral staircase, that felt a little claustrophobic, but the climb itself isn’t too taxing.
-There are also lots of openings in the wall on the way to the top, which show off the red roofs of Porto in the optimum way.
+There are also lots of openings in the wall on the way to the top, which show off Porto’s terracotta rooftops in the optimum way.

 After visiting most of the highlights on our first day, we chose to relax on day two and just enjoy the city.
 We decided to take a trip on one of the old trams.
 This turned out to be a great idea. as we found places we missed on our walk the previous day.